celvinren/flutter_code_test/README.md

 * An input file that can be processed by your solution to the technical test,
 * Specification for the input file's data format.

+# What is important to us?

+We look for evidence of Domain Driven Design (DDD).
+As an example see https://www.youtube.com/watch?v=uwJRrJ2Hwqg

 # What technologies can I use?

 This depends on whether you are applying for a full-stack Java developer or mobile app developer position.